eventh/kpro9/CSjark/docs/index.rst

 Welcome to CSjark's documentation!
 ==================================

-CSjark is a tool for generating Lua dissectors from C struct definitions to use with Wireshark.
-Wireshark is a leading tool for capturing and analysing network traffic.
-The goal with the dissectors is to make Wireshark able to nicely display the values of a struct sent over the network, along with member names and type.
-This can be a powerful tool for debugging C programs that communicates with strucs over the network.
+CSjark is a tool for generating Lua dissectors from C struct definitions to use with Wireshark. `Wireshark <http://www.wireshark.org>`_ is a leading tool for capturing and analysing network traffic.
+CSjark provides a way to display the contents of the C struct data coming from an IPC packet in human-readable form in Wireshark.

-For more information about Wireshark please visit `Wireshark website <http://www.wireshark.org>`_.
+You can find more about CSjark functionality in the :ref:`intro` section.

 User Documentation
 ------------------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   user/intro
+   user/features
    user/install
    user/use
    user/use_ws